vkbo/novelWriter/docs/source/tech_storage.rst

 project.

-If you use version control software on your project, you can exclude this folder, although you may want to track the session log file.
+If you use version control software on your project, you can exclude this folder, although you may want to track the session log file and the custom words list.
 The JSON files within this folder can safely be ignored as they will be automatically regenerated if lost.

 The Project Index